-Rina Chandran, land and property rights correspondent at Thomson Reuters Foundation, has kindly agreed to moderate the Prindex online global launch on 15 July.
-Ahead of the event, we caught up with Rina to discuss some of her recent stories and how land and property rights have been faring in Asia during the global pandemic.
+Rina Chandran, land and property rights correspondent at Thomson Reuters Foundation, talks to us about her recent stories and the situation in Asia during the global pandemic.

 Land and property rights are increasingly important because of the growing pressure on land for food, housing, infrastructure and development projects.
 This is hurting poor and marginalised communities the most as they rarely have formal rights over the land that they farm or live on.
 Alongside, climate change impacts are driving poor people off their lands because of frequent and more intense storms, flooding or drought – which in turn is increasing pressure on remaining land.